-1 Complaints - responsibilities of the committee
+Responsibilities of the committee

 In any organisation, complaints will occur from time to time and it is important that members know where to turn for help, advice and support so that, whatever the issue, it can be dealt with quickly, objectively and appropriately.
-In the first instance, complaints should be directed towards the Committee of Hartlepool and District U3A.
+In the first instance, complaints should be directed towards the committee of the u3a.
 This may include complaints from members about an issue that has arisen or complaints from an external organisation or individual.
-Depending on the nature and source of the complaint, the Committee will make a decision as to how best to approach reaching a resolution.
-In dealing with complaints, the Hartlepool and District U3A Committee will ensure:
+Depending on the nature and source of the complaint, the committee will make a decision as to how best to approach reaching a resolution.
+In dealing with complaints, the u3a committee will ensure:

-- All actions will be documented. - Complaints will be dealt with quickly and fairly. - Hartlepool and District U3A Committee will try to de-escalate the situation and settle issues without having to resort to formal action, where possible. - Confidentiality will be maintained.
-For more serious complaints, the Committee may need to liaise with and share information with the Third Age Trust.
-This will not constitute a data breach due to the U3A's membership of and affiliation to the Trust. - Decisions made will be based on the facts and evidence gathered.
+- All actions will be documented. - Complaints will be dealt with quickly and fairly. - The u3a committee will try to de-escalate the situation and settle issues without having to resort to formal action, where possible. - Confidentiality will be maintained.
+For more serious complaints, the committee may need to liaise with and share information with the Third Age Trust.
+This will not constitute a data breach due to the u3a's membership of and affiliation to the Trust. - Decisions made will be based on the facts and evidence gathered.

-1.1.
 Informal process